-This is the average monthly salary including housing, transport, and other benefits.
-Financial Dealer and Broker salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Financial Dealer and Broker salaries in Nigeria vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Financial Dealer and Broker salaries in Nigeria range from 141,000 NGN per month (starting salary) to 405,000 NGN per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Financial Dealer and Broker in Nigeria range from 141,000 NGN (starting salary) to 405,000 NGN (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|